New Ross, Co. Wexford

 The vice-guardians persisted in the restoring the workhouse operation to that required by official regulations although they met one of the evictees' complaints by providing separate accommodation for married women and for single mothers.
 Eventually, on 1st June, some of the evictees were discharged on the grounds that they were able-bodied men who should have no difficulty in obtaining employment.
 Soon afterwards, all the evictees had departed to their homes but were initially branded by the National League as cowards.
 Nonetheless, a few months later, the tenants were offered a fifty per cent reduction in their rents and again proclaimed as nationalist heroes.
 The following March, almost all of the original guardians were re-elected unopposed and returned to office.

-The New Ross workhouse buildings no longer exist and a hospital now occupies the site.
 The fever hospital was rebuilt in 1936 and run by the St John of God Sisters until 1984.
 After a refurbishment it became the New Houghton geriatric hospital.
+The other workhouse buildings no longer exist and the New Ross Community Hospital now occupies the site.

 - Wexford County Archive Service, 6A Ardcavan Business Park, Ardcavan, Co.
 Wexford.
 Visitors by prior appointment only.